Cultural cognition of scientific consensus

 The authors conclude that cultural cognition should be taken into account in public deliberations about risk.
 “It is not enough to assure that scientifically sound information — including evidence of what scientists themselves believe — is widely disseminated,” they write.
 “To overcome this effect, communicators must attend to the cultural meaning as well as the scientific content of information.”

-Tags: cognition, guns, nuclear power, global warming, crime, climate politics, cultural cognition, climate change, gun control, nuclear power, risk, public opinion, gun
+Keywords: cognition, guns, nuclear power, global warming, crime, climate politics, cultural cognition, climate change, gun control, nuclear power, risk, public opinion, gun

 Read the Yale Law School, George Washington Law School, University of Oklahoma study "Cultural Cognition of Scientific Consensus."